Independent Study to prepare for workshop

 Workshops

-• Transcriptomics 1: Hello data Getting to know the data.
-Checking the distributions of values
+• Transcriptomics 1: Hello data.
+Getting to know the data.
+Checking the distributions of values overall, across rows and columns to check things are as we expect and detect rows/columns that need to be removed

-• Transcriptomics 2: Statistical Analysis Identifying which genes are differentially expressed between treatments.
+• Transcriptomics 2: Statistical Analysis.
+Identifying which genes are differentially expressed between treatments.
+This is the main analysis step.
+We will use different methods for bulk and single cell data.

 References